wkmeyer-lab/GeneFamilyConverge/README.md

 The scientific question is whether **shifts in gene-family copy number** line up with **independently evolved (convergent) phenotypes** — for example, whether a gene family repeatedly expands in lineages that share a diet or habitat.
-OrthoFinder defines the gene families, r8s scales the species tree to time, CAFE-5 models where families expand and contract, and a downstream R step links those changes to convergent traits.
+OrthoFinder defines the gene families, r8s scales the species tree to time, a categorical phenotype tree maps each trait state onto the branches (the CAFE `-y` tree), CAFE-5 models where families expand and contract — optionally at a separate rate per trait state — and a downstream R step links those changes to convergent traits.

 ---